-In the previous section, I discussed some ethical concerns such as filter bubbles, recommendation bias, spread of misinformation, and invasion of privacy.
-These issues can distort public discourse and undermine the informed citizenry essential for a healthy democracy.
-In response, researchers and developers have begun to consider the use of nudges in RSs.
+In the previous section, I discussed some ethical concerns about issues such as filter bubbles, recommendation bias, spread of misinformation, and invasion of privacy.
+These challenges have prompted researchers and developers to consider the use of nudges in RSs.
 Nudges can be used to guide users towards certain recommendations while still preserving their freedom of choice.
 By applying nudges ethically, developers can help users make better-informed decisions while also mitigating some of the ethical challenges posed by RSs.
 In this section, I will start by providing the general definition of nudge, followed by the definition of nudge in the field of recommender system.
 Finally, I will discuss some ethical challenged of nudge in recommender system and its impact on the democratic public sphere.